nastaa/nastaa.github.io/index.md

 layout: page
 ---

-I did my doctoral studies at the University of East Anglia, and am currently a visiting scholar in the department of philosophy at University of Pittsburgh.
-My work is on the semantics of indexicals, anaphora, and the scope of quantifiers, modals and other operators.
-I also try to exploit insights from linguistic and philosophical semantics to approach issues in the general philosophy of science (concerning explanation), and in epistemology (concerning probabilistic reasoning).
+I am a fellow at the Institute of Philosophy in London.
+I work mainly in the philosophy of language on two broad topics, anaphora and modality.
+I have further interests in the general philosophy of science (concerning explanation), and in philosophical logic (concerning probabilities and decision theory).

 AOS: philosophy of language and linguistics
 AOC: philosophical logic, philosophy of science